DeepRatAI/Project-ConCiencia/README.md

 ## 🎯 Objective

 To explore the computational foundations of consciousness.
-To build models that don’t just process language or images, but that **approach the contextual, emotional, and subjective understanding of the human being**.
+To build models that don’t just process language or images, but that **approach the contextual, emotional, and subjective understanding of the human being**.n
 > This project seeks to answer questions such as:
 - Can we model the subjective?
 - Are there computable invariants in conscious experience?